jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-6-0.md

 justify: "center"
 ---

-After months of work, here comes a behemoth of a release, with over 30 major improvements.
+After months of work, here comes another behemoth of a release, this time with over 30 major improvements and tons of fixes.

 <!--more-->